Jisuanke/CodeMirror-Record/README.md

   "t":[14,14], // Relative start and end time of the manipulation "o": [ // Each item correspond to one cursor
     "i": [[1,7],[1,15]], // Start and end position of selection denoted by line number and position in the line.
 The end position (with the outer brackets) is omitted if the start and end position is the same.
-    "a": ["string"], // Inserted Contents, one each insertion.
+    "a": ["string1", "string2"], // Inserted Contents, one each insertion.
     "o": "s" // Type
   ]
 }